beginning of content

 If your diet lacks a particular nutrient, you might need a supplement to fill that gap.

-Often, you will only need to take a supplement temporarily.
-For example, if you are pregnant, you might need to take supplements for part of your pregnancy, until your baby is born, or until you finish breastfeeding.
-Folate (folic acid – a B group vitamin) is usually recommended one month before you become pregnant and for the first 3 months.
+Often, you will only need to take a supplement for a certain period of time.
+For example, if you are pregnant, you might need to take supplements during parts of your pregnancy, until your baby is born, or until you finish breastfeeding.
+An example is folate (also known as folic acid).
+This is a B group vitamin that is usually recommended from one month before you become pregnant and for the first 3 months of pregnancy.

-In some other cases, you might need to take a supplement for a longer period of time, including if you have a chronic health condition.
+In some other cases, you might need to take a supplement for a longer period.
+This could be because you have a chronic (long-term) health condition.

 Who needs supplements?